tillscripts/vibesync/README.md

 -  A music app (called VibeSync).

 # Summary of Features Implemented:
-- Live Data: Fetches 50 real songs from the iTunes Search API.
+- Live Data: Fetches songs from the iTunes Search API.

 - Search: Real-time filtering algorithm for song names and artists.